jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 This LVTTL signal is driven by AUTOCONFIG logic on the CPU Local Bus Card.
 Indicates AUTOCONFIG devices on the CPU Local Bus card have been configured.
 AUTOCONFIG devices on the CPU Local Bus card are configured first.
 Once configured, asserting this signal allows devices on the AmigaPCI main board to be configured.
 In the absence of an AUTOCONFIG device, this may be left unconnected

 **_INT2** (Amiga Interupt 2)
-This TTL signal is driven by target device on the CPU Local Bus Card.
+This TTL signal is driven by a target device on the CPU Local Bus Card.
 Open drain.

 **_INT6** (Amiga Interupt 6)
-This TTL signal is driven by target device on the CPU Local Bus Card.
+This TTL signal is driven by a target device on the CPU Local Bus Card.
 Open drain.

 **IPL(2..0)** (Interupt Level)
 This TTL bus is driven by the Amiga chipset.